Fyeo-Labs/cosmic-nft-docs/minting-hook.md

 # Hook for minting

 ## Inputs

-URIToken: String - Token to be minted
+`URIToken`: String - Token to be minted

-IssuerAddress: String - Address who is issuing the token
+`IssuerAddress`: String - Address who is issuing the token

-DestinationAddress: String - Address who would own the token
+`DestinationAddress`: String - Address who would own the token

 ## Output

-NFTId: String
+`NFTId`: String

-TxnId: String
+`TxnId`: String

 ## Implementation details
 - Mint an URIToken and make sure the issuer is `issuerAddress` and destination is `destinationAddress`